Segun Gele: Personal life

-Oluwasegun was born on 2 May 1974 in the Western part of Nigeria.
-He grew up in Lagos and moved to Houston in 2003.
-In 2013, he married his wife, Olufunmilola, and they have three childrenn.
+Oluwasegun was born on 2 May 1974 in the Cross River State, Nigeria.
+He grew up in Lagos and finally relocated to the United States in 2001.
+In 2010, he married his wife, Olufunmilola, and they have three wonderful children.
+Segungele is a multi-talented and gifted individual who has excelled in every area he ventured into.
+He pioneered the revolutionary art of gele tying which earned him the brand-name "segungele".

 Education and career

-He is an alum of the St. Gregory's College, Lagos.
-Gele graduated from Lagos State University in 2001, with a degree in English.
+Gele is an alumnus of St. Gregory's College, Lagos.
+SegunGele graduated from Lagos State University in 2001, with a degree in English.
 His career as a fashion personality and makeup artist started in Houston.
-Gele revealed that he learnt to tie the gele from his mother while growing up.
+SegunGele revealed that he learnt to tie the gele from his mother while growing up.
 His career kickstarted when, at a party in Houston, he bet $7 with a woman to impress her by tying her gele beautifully.
 He won the bet and subsequently went on to make $265 that day from tying other women's headgear.
 He made a business out of this and is paid to tie gele and do makeovers at events.